JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 </div>

-### Feature Engineer

-#### Feature selection

 As I assumed there are linear relations between river flow and temperature and rainfall, I checked the pearson correlation between features and the target variables:
 <p align="center">
 <img src="/plots/Cor_matrix.jpg" width="400" height="300">
 </p>

 I found that temperatures of all locations are highly correlated therefore I kept only the maximum and minimum temperature at Andover.
 Also, I noticed that temperature has more significant influence on river flow of Broadland than regional rainfall while in Ower it is the opposite way.
-Now I devide

-#### Denoising

-The dataset does not contain Bull values therefore no need for filling now.
-However, I applied an Exponential window average on the features to smooth and denoise, which was found very effective on the model improvement later:
+Then I applied an Exponential window average on the features to smooth and denoise, which was found to be very effective on the model improvement later:
-Now that I had data of 1980-2021, I split the data of 1980-2014 as training data and the rest as testing data.
-Any modelling was conducted on the training set.

 <!-- ROADMAP -->